 The salary of the post designated as Service Director falls within a range of 10 incremental points between £83,737.17 rising to a maximum of £104,989.89.
+As above this pay rate was effective from 1st April 2020 as no agreement has yet been made on pay increases in local government from 1st April 2021.

 - 5.4 The arrangements and factors considered in determining an individual's progression through the relevant pay scale are set out in the Performance Development Review policy document for senior officers. - 5.5 Where the Council is unable to recruit chief officers, or there is a need for interim support to provide cover for a substantive chief officer post, the Council may, where necessary, consider engaging individuals under a 'contract for service'.
 These will be sourced through a relevant procurement process ensuring the Council is able to demonstrate the maximum value for money benefits from competition in securing the relevant service.
-The Council does not currently have any chief officers engaged under these arrangements. - The Council will take care when engaging people essentially to perform the role of an employee to avoid, contractual arrangements which could be perceived as being primarily designed to reduce significantly the rate of tax paid by the person.
-The Council does not have any such arrangements nor will it enter in to any such arrangements. - 5.7 Details of senior pay can be found on the Council Transparency pages https://data.gov.uk/dataset/stockport-council-senior-salaries
+The Council does not currently have any chief officers engaged under these arrangements. - 5.6 The Council will take care when engaging people essentially to perform the role of an employee to avoid, contractual arrangements which could be perceived as being primarily designed to reduce significantly the rate of tax paid by the person.
+The Council does not have any such arrangements, nor will it enter in to any such arrangements. - 5.7 Details of senior pay can be found on the Council Transparency pages https://data.gov.uk/dataset/stockport-council-senior-salaries